Open to roles · San Francisco

 Booking, Invoicing & Payment Pipeline

-• Built conflict-aware booking across boarding, house-sit, and walk/check-in with a server-enforced cancellation policy and fee tiers, plus automatic Google Calendar rollback on DB failure
+• Built conflict-aware booking across boarding, house-sit, and walk/check-in with a server-enforced cancellation policy and tiered fees keyed to the local business day, plus automatic Google Calendar rollback on DB failure

-• Designed a multi-source payment pipeline (Notion REST, Venmo CSV from R2, Gmail) normalized into idempotent events with per-source cursor commits, and automated past-due detection (grace periods, ambiguous-owner handling) that emails the operator weekly
+• Designed a multi-source payment pipeline (Notion REST, Venmo CSV from R2, Gmail) normalized into idempotent events with per-source cursor commits.
+Gmail ingestion only trusts SPF/DKIM-verified mail.
+Automated past-due detection (grace periods, ambiguous-owner handling) emails the operator weekly

-• Automated monthly invoicing: pdf-lib synthesis → R2 storage → emailed delivery, with authenticated batch ZIP download (fflate, ~5MB peak memory) behind ownership-verified Hono endpoints
+• Automated monthly invoicing: pdf-lib synthesis → R2 storage → emailed delivery, with authenticated batch ZIP download (fflate, RFC 5987 filename encoding) behind ownership-verified Hono endpoints

 Testing & CI/CD

-• Wrote 1,500+ tests (server coverage near 100%) with Playwright end-to-end suites, covering auth, booking, cancellation, calendar parsing, AI tools, and every dashboard component
+• Drove server test coverage to near 100%, with Playwright end-to-end suites covering auth, booking, cancellation, calendar parsing, AI tools, and every dashboard component

 • Gated by a CI pipeline that runs type generation, typecheck, ESLint, Prettier, and tests on every push, with Cloudflare auto-deploy on merge to main and production source maps